HoudiniGraphql/houdini/README.md

 ### What about `preload`?

 Don't worry - that's where the preprocessor comes in.
 One of its responsibilities is moving the actual fetch into a `preload`.
-You can think of the above block as being equivalent to:
+You can think of the block at the top of this section as equivalent to:

 ```svelte
 <script context="module">